segmentio/segment-docs/src/personas/audiences.md

 ### Custom Traits

 You can also build audiences based on custom traits.
-These traits can be collected from your apps when a user completes a form, or signs up, via an [identify](/docs/connections/spec/identify) call.
+These traits can be collected from your apps when a user completes a form, or signs up, using an [identify](/docs/connections/spec/identify) call.
 You can also check out the Personas user explorer to see examples of these traits.

 ### Computed Traits